-Most people give up something for Lent but what would happen if you choose to give out instead of giving up?
+Most people give up something for Lent.
+What would happen though if you choose to give out instead of giving up?
 To use Lent as a focus for giving to others, one small step at a time?
 40acts is a Lent challenge that encourages you to do just that.
 40 small acts of generosity – one for each day of Lent.
 Each day, a different challenge – a different way of showing kindness and being generous to those around us.

-This will be the third year I’ve taken part in the 40acts challenge and already I’m looking forward to that daily email arriving, bringing with the reflection for the day and a challenge to complete.
-This year, once again, there is also a traffic light system for the acts – allowing several different options for completing the challenge depending on just how generous or challenged you would like to be!
+This is the third year I’ve taken part in the 40acts challenge.
+I’m looking forward to the daily email arriving, bringing with the reflection for the day and a challenge to complete.
+This year, once again, there is a traffic light system for the acts.
+This system gives several different options for completing the challenge depending on just how generous you would like to be!

 Last year’s challenges included the following:

 - Picking up litter somewhere in your local area.

 - Taking time to thank someone for something they’ve done.